 - Practicing 2 (6 feet) meter physical distancing

-- No indoor gatherings of more than 5
+Outside gatherings of no more than 5 people

 - Niagara Region Face Covering By-law (effective Friday July 31, 2020)